JetBrains/skiko/samples/SkiaNonWebSample/wasmtime-skiko/README.md

 build/skiko-wasmtime "$CORE" "$APP"
 ```

-The window stays open and renders at approximately 60 frames per second until
+The window stays open until it is closed.
+Animation callbacks remain one-shot,
-it is closed. `BouncingBalls` only requests its initial browser frame, so the
-interactive host retains that initial callback set and drives it continuously.
+but callbacks queued for the same 60 Hz display tick are invoked with one shared
+timestamp and presented together.
+Callbacks requested while rendering are
+queued for the next tick.
+Batching keeps canvases synchronized and avoids
+performing three complete framebuffer readbacks per displayed frame.

 To troubleshoot the GL bridge, start the same window with diagnostics enabled: